 Bluetooth Low Energy and the Internet of Things

 Did you ever “reinvent yourself” at some time in your life?
 I did, I went from the nerd in high school who wore cargo shorts and high socks to a less nerdy college student who had regular socks and shorts with the fashionable number of pockets.
 By the end of college, I had learned “social skills” and was finally ready to enter society as the best, or at least acceptable, version of me.
 People aren’t the only things that need reinvention, so do technologies like Bluetooth.
-Bluetooth created a new protocol in 2011 called BlueTooth 4.0.
-That has now been rebranded into Bluetooth Low Energy (BLE) or Bluetooth Smart.
-This refreshed protocol has also added some new network types to its arsenal including beacon based connections and mesh communications.
-Both of these technologies have their place in the world of smart devices and can be used to realize many goals of the Internet of Things (IoT).
+Bluetooth created a new protocol in 2011 called Bluetooth 4.0, much more advanced than the classic Bluetooth.
+That has now been rebranded into IoT Bluetooth Low Energy (BLE) or Bluetooth Smart.
+This refreshed protocol has also added some new network types to its arsenal including BLE beacon based connections and mesh communications.
+Both of these technologies have their place in the world of a smart BLE device and can be used to realize many goals of the Internet of Things (IoT).

 We’re all well acquainted with Bluetooth, named after an ancient Danish king, and now famous for connecting wireless headsets with our phones.
-You may be less familiar, though, with Bluetooth LE.
+You may be less familiar, though, with Bluetooth low energy.
 So how low energy is Bluetooth LE and how does it achieve that low power operation?

 The name is fairly self-explanatory, so the question becomes, “exactly how low power is BLE?”
 This paper from Aalto University in Finland answers that for us.
-In order to determine the total power usage of BLE, the researchers first determined how much energy was used to connect the two modules.
+In order to determine the total power consumption of Bluetooth low energy, the researchers first determined how much energy was used to connect the each module.
 They measured the power required to communicate different amounts of data after the transmitter and receiver were connected.
 In their experiments, energy usage increased stepwise with the amount of data being transferred.
-These power requirements start to flatten out around 500 KBytes/J. As it turns out WiFi is more energy efficient, operating in a range from 20 - 240 KB/j.
-There are a variety of problems with using WiFi for the IoT, though, such as only being able to connect to the single WiFi network at a time.
+These power requirements start to flatten out around 500 KB/J. As it turns out WiFi is more energy efficient, operating in a range from 20 - 240 KB/J. There are a variety of problems with using WiFi for the IoT, though, such as only being able to connect to the single WiFi network at a time.
 Your user doesn’t want to disconnect from the Internet in general in order to interact with your IoT network.
 BLE allows users to stay connected to the world at large while also interacting with smart devices.

 Bluetooth beacons can help you give location-specific information to your users.